2KAbhishek/awesome2k/README.md

 ### Theming

-Add the following bash function to your `~/.bashrc` or `~/.zshrc` file to customize awesome and rofi accent colours
+Add the following bash function to your `~/.bashrc` or `~/.zshrc` file to customize awesome and rofi accent colors

 ```bash
 accent() {